broadinstitute/catch/README.md

 ## Contributing

 We welcome contributions to CATCH.
 This can be in the form of an [issue](https://github.com/broadinstitute/catch/issues)  or [pull request](https://github.com/broadinstitute/catch/pulls).
 If you have questions, please create an [issue](https://github.com/broadinstitute/catch/issues) or email **Hayden Metsky** &lt;hayden@mit.edu&gt;.

+## Citation

+For details on how CATCH works, please refer to our [preprint](https://doi.org/10.1101/279570).
+If you find CATCH useful to your work, please cite our preprint as:
+  * Metsky HC and Siddle KJ _et al_.
+Capturing diverse microbial sequence with comprehensive and scalable probe design. bioRxiv 279570. doi: https://doi.org/10.1101/279570 (2018).

 ## License